kyawsanoo2364/Make-Own-Discord-Bot/README.md

 step5: Open your discord and see your bot is active now.

-# What Can I do with this bot?
+# What Can do this bot?
 - Moderation ( ban, kick, assign role)
 - Search Functional ( YouTube video search )
 - Anti-Raid Protection to your Discord server
 - See current weather
 - Sent you meme (if you write `meme` in your message)
 - Automatic Reaction
-- Detection chats
+- Auto Detection chats
+- Auto Greeting new member and Goodbye for leave member in their direct message.